idec-teams/2023_Evolution_Suisse/docs/index.md

 We also:

- * Developed a reverse assay for split-ubiquitin membrane protein yeast two-hybrid (MYTH) to disrupt the interaction between membrane proteins. (link to results)
+ * Developed a reverse assay for split-ubiquitin membrane protein yeast two-hybrid (MYTH) to disrupt the interaction between membrane proteins.
- * Developed fluorescent reporters for conventional Y2H and MYTH to precisely measure the strength of protein-protein interactions. (link to results)
+ * Developed fluorescent reporters for conventional Y2H and MYTH to precisely measure the strength of protein-protein interactions.